Table of Contents

 - CSV (Comma Separated Values, simplified Excel format)

-Additional transfer modules can be used to configure further interfaces and transfer formats:
+Additional transfer modules (optional and with costs) can be used to configure further interfaces and transfer formats:

 - AmazonMfn (Amazon MFN - Merchant Fulfillment Network).